L'Estrange v F Graucob Ltd: Significance

 The case still holds significance, not because it would be decided the same today in relation to a consumer, but because it establishes the basic principle that one is bound by their signature, as a general starting point.
 This is particularly important among businesses.
 If the same facts arose again today, the case would be regulated by unfair terms legislation, and Miss L'Estrange would have won, despite having signed.
 The Sale of Goods Act 1979 section 14(3) implies that goods for sale have a warranty from the seller as to their fitness.
 Between two businesses dealing as commercial parties of equal bargaining strength, this term could be excluded.
 But when one party is a consumer, the Unfair Contract Terms Act 1977 section 6(2)(a) stipulates that the warranty about fitness cannot be excluded.
 So Graucob would have been in breach of contract for providing a faulty machine in any event.

-In any event, one commentator, Spencer, argued that Graucob’s representatives knew Miss L’Estrange was making a mistake, and therefore should not have won.
+In any event, one commentator, Spencer, argued that Graucob's representatives knew Miss L’Estrange was making a mistake, and therefore should not have won.
 He argued refusal to apply the law on unilateral mistake where there is a signature comes from misunderstanding the parol evidence rule and non est factum rules.

 In the Canadian case, Tilden Rent-A-Car Co. v.
-Clendenning the Ontario Court of Appeal held the signature would only bind if it was reasonable for the party relying on the signed document to believe the signer assented to onerous terms (i.e. unlike Grogan, where the document is intended to have contractual effect).
+Clendenning, the Ontario Court of Appeal held the signature would only bind if it was reasonable for the party relying on the signed document to believe the signer assented to onerous terms (i.e. unlike Grogan, where the document is intended to have contractual effect).
 By contrast, in 2004 in Toll (FGCT) Pty Ltd v Alphapharm Pty Ltd, the High Court of Australia challenged the Clendenning decision robustly and affirmed L'Estrange.
-In the UK, in Peekay Intermark Ltd v Australia and New Zealand Banking Group Ltd Moore-Bick LJ was at pains to emphasise that L’Estrange sets out ‘an important principle of English law which underpins the whole of commercial life; any erosion of it would have serious repercussions.’
+In the UK, in Peekay Intermark Ltd v Australia and New Zealand Banking Group Ltd, Moore-Bick LJ was at pains to emphasise that L’Estrange set out 'an important principle of English law which underpins the whole of commercial life; any erosion of it would have serious repercussions'.

+Lord Denning talked about this case in his memoirs, in the context of legal reporting in that era.
+Denning wrote: "The reporter of L’Estrange v Graucob did not think much of the decision.
+He didn’t record it in the law reports.
+But my company had it privately printed: and I went around the County Courts of England winning case after case most unrighteously for the Company."